younglululu/CAFE/README.md

 Installation on Windows
 ------------------------
-> 1. Download the Windows Version of CAFE  from [here](https://www.dropbox.com/s/5ck9ixs9h6r0pqr/CAFEGUI_win.zip?dl=0)
+> 1. Download the Windows Version of CAFE  from [here](https://www.dropbox.com/s/bvo1tn94z6m2k7e/CAFE_win.zip?dl=0)
 > 2. Unzip it
 > 3. Within the folder, double-click **CAFEGUI.exe**.
 Be patient for the first time.
+> 4. In rare case the program may fail due to permission issue, so please try to right-click **CAFEGUI.exe** and 'Run as administrator'.

 Installation on Mac
 ------------------------
-> 1. Download the Mac Version of CAFE  from [here](https://www.dropbox.com/s/slbka30b281c3xz/CAFEGUI_mac.zip?dl=0)
+> 1. Download the Mac Version of CAFE  from [here](https://www.dropbox.com/s/pgxxg40v50pcw2u/CAFE_mac.zip?dl=0)
 > 2. Unzip it
-> 3. Use the terminal to execute "./CAFEGUI" under the folder.
+> 3. Within the folder, double-click **CAFEGUI**.
+If fails, please use the terminal to execute "./CAFEGUI".
-> 4. Notice that simply double-click "CAFEGUI" may not work

 Usage